pablodecm/phd_thesis/src/103_chapter_3.md

-be useful to model for example trigger prescales, which are trigger decisions based on a randomly selecting a fraction of all the selected events to be recorded, ensuring that the total rate are manageable.
+be useful to model for example trigger prescales, which are trigger decisions based on a randomly selecting a fraction of all the selected events to be recorded, ensuring that the total rate is manageable.

 In practice, a given selection
 $\mathbb{1}_\mathcal{C}(\boldsymbol{x})$ would have been imposed on the